ibm-cloud-docs/vpc/bare_metal_server_image_s390x.md

 # s390x bare metal server images
 {: #s390x-bare-metal-images}

-s390x Bare Metal Servers for VPC is available for customers with special approval to preview this service in the Washington DC (us-east) and São Paulo (br-sao) regions.
+s390x Bare Metal Servers for VPC is available for customers with special approval to preview this service in the Washington DC (us-east), Toronto (ca-tor), and São Paulo (br-sao) regions.
 {: preview}

 When you provision an s390x bare metal server on your VPC, you need to select an image to determine the operating system for the server.